OpenBioML/chemnlp/docs/CONTRIBUTING.md

 More flexible multiple choice setups are also supported.
 The standard multiple choice setup from "Example text templates 3 for multiple choice setups" is intended for features of molecules as those are deduplicated during the sampling process.
 In contrast, this flexible multiple choice setup also lets you use the molecule identifiers, e.g., SMILES, in the multiple choice options.

 For this we only need to add one component to the previously outlined multiple choice format:
 * In order to let the model predict which `SMILES` has or has not the boolean variable `penetrate_BBB` we simply add `SMILES%penetrate_BBB%` as an enumeration placeholder for the possible options.
 With that the list of the multiple choice enumerations shows the SMILES data.
-Note that the `penetrate_BBB#not &NULL` is needed because the sampling is based on the individual row and depending on if `penetrate_BBB` is `True` or `False` we look for a different label because in the code we compare the sampled options to the `penetrate_BBB` value of the row.
+Note that the `penetrate_BBB#not &NULL` is needed because the sampling is based on the individual sample (= row from the tabular data) and depending on if `penetrate_BBB` is `True` or `False` we look for a different result label because in the code we compare the sampled options to the `penetrate_BBB` value of the specific sample (= entry from the specific row from the tabular data).

 ```
 Task: Please answer the multiple choice question.